dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/velodyne/readme.md

 `.\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\lidar_APIs_LIB`
 `.\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\QtConsoleExample`

-The library (`.\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\lidar_APIs_LIB`) provide a UDP driver (based on Boost) and data logging with pcap files.
+The library (`.\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\lidar_APIs_LIB`) provides a UDP driver (based on Boost) and data logging with pcap files.
 This library can be integrated into OES.
 Please note that: Boost needs to be version 1.50 or later; pcap needs to be version 1.40 or later.

-The example (`.\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\QtConsoleExample`) provide a Qt console application to use the lib to gather and log data into a pcap file.
+The example (`.\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\QtConsoleExample`) provides a Qt console application to use the lib to gather and log data into a pcap file.
 Please note that Qt needs to be the latest version Qt5.7.

 The data is logged into: